irschad/monitoring-with-prometheus/configure-monitoring-own-application/README.md

-# Demo Project: Configure Monitoring for Own Application
+# Configure Monitoring for Own Application

-This project showcases how to set up monitoring for a Node.js application using **Prometheus**, **Kubernetes (Amazon EKS)**, **Grafana**, and **Docker**.
+This project showcases how to set up monitoring for a Node.js application using **Docker**, **Kubernetes (Amazon EKS)**, **Prometheus**, and **Grafana**.
 The aim is to collect, expose, and visualize metrics, providing insights into the application's performance and behavior.

 ## Project Objectives
 - Enable the application to collect and expose metrics.